 - Article by: WILL GRAVES

 - Associated Press

-The Browns are 9-23 under Shurmur, the lone highlight a three-game winning streak spanning late November and early December that had some in Cleveland doing the complicated math necessary to put the Browns in the playoffs.
+Shurmur insists the building blocks are in place and for a brief stretch this season the Browns looked as if they had turned a corner.
+Cleveland put together a three-game winning streak spanning late November and early December that had some doing the complicated math necessary to put the Browns in the playoffs.

 The optimism died just as quickly as it arose.
 Cleveland came back to earth in a 38-21 whipping at the hands of the Washington Redskins two weeks ago, followed by a blowout loss in Denver.
 Given a chance to sweep their biggest rivals for the first time in 24 years, the Browns instead lost to the Steelers in the regular-season finale for the fourth time in the last five seasons.

 The changes in Pittsburgh won't be so widespread, but with an aging roster and salary cap issues.
 Nose tackle Casey Hampton, linebacker Larry Foote, offensive tackle Max Starks and wide receiver Mike Wallace are among those who will be free agents.

 "You want everybody back but you know that is not what is going to happen," Roethlisberger said.

 © 2017 Star Tribune